KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/organization---codingandcocktails-folder.md

 1. Open your command line tool (**Git Bash** for windows, **iTerm2** for macs)
 2. Navigate to your home directory by running the command `cd ~`

+    {% hint style='tip' %}
 `cd` stands for change directory

 `~` is a shortcut for your home directory
+    {% endhint %}

 3. Create your CodingAndCocktails directory by running the command `mkdir CodingAndCocktails`

+    {% hint style='tip' %}
 `mkdir` stands for make directory

 Then you provide the name of the directory that you want to create
+    {% endhint %}

 4. If you want to move into that directory use the `cd` command to get there: `cd CodingAndCocktails`

+{% hint style='info' %}
->Note: most command line terminals \(including the ones we use\) are not case sensitive - but a few are!
+Most command line terminals (including the ones we use) are not case sensitive - but a few are!
 For our purposes, a folder named CodingAndCocktails is the same as one named codingandcocktails.
+{% endhint %}